 - Average on sound quality

 It comes with a balanced armature and one sound driver.
 From the box, you may think they don’t offer much.
-But then, these pieces come all black and are comfortable.
-In the package, you get six silicone ear tips of varying features.
-Hence, you can say they will fit any ear.
+But then, these pieces that come all-black are really comfortable.
+In the package, you get six silicone ear tips of varying features, one pair of comply foam tips, cable tie, one shirt clip, user guide, and a good looking sturdy case.
+Hence, you can say they will fit any drummer’s taste.
+The product noise isolation is good, especially when combined with a deep-bass punch.

 In terms of performance and sound quality, I can say they are average, based on their price tag.
-Also, the cable is not detachable, so that you may have some trouble freely working around the stage.
+Also, the cable is not detachable, so you may have some trouble working freely around the stage.
+But it is definitely one of the best monitors even though they have been in business for several years doesn’t mean

 The sound quality is quite standard.